samuelclay/NewsBlur/README.md

     * Observe the Response headers for that call
     * The value of the "set-cookie" header should contain a "Domain=" string

-If the string after Domain= is not the domain you are using to access the website, then your configuration is missing a piece.
+    If the string after `Domain=` is not the domain you are using to access the website, then your configuration still needs your custom domain.

-   You can also confirm that there is a domain name mismatch in the database by running `make shell` & typing `Site.objects.all()[0]` to show the domain that Newsblur is using.
+    You can also confirm that there is a domain name mismatch in the database by running `make shell` & typing `Site.objects.all()[0]` to show the domain that NewsBlur is expecting.

-## Making docker-compose work with your database
+## Making docker-compose work with your existing database

 To make docker-compose work with your database, upgrade your local database to the docker-compose version and then volumize the database data path by changing the `./docker/volumes/` part of the volume directive in the service to point to your local database's data directory.